-- Provision of assessment and evaluation of the effectiveness and efficiency of departmental financial and operation systems, reporting processes and activities - Provision of assistance in risk management and identifying deficiencies in risk management
+- providing assessments and evaluations of the effectiveness and efficiency of departmental financial and operation systems, reporting processes and activities - providing assistance in risk management and identifying deficiencies in risk management.

-Statutory Bodies
+Statutory bodies

 The FA Act does not provide a statutory body with a power to delegate functions or responsibilities to an officer employed by the body.
 However, this may be provided for in the statutory body's enabling legislation.